mitmedialab/lcl/_weeks/week4.md

 navbar-name: 4 - Peers

 title: Peers
 subtitle: This week we focus on learning as a social activity.
-We explore how learning spaces and communities can support people sharing ideas, collaborating on projects, and building on one another's work.
+We explore remixing and support people connecting to each other to share ideas, collaborate on projects, and build on one another's work.

 watch-read:
   videos: